 The medicine had become my poison

-I came to the front door for treatment at South Pacific Private with a $500 a day ice addiction and pot dependency which I needed to get myself to sleep each evening.
+I came to the front door for rehab at South Pacific Private in Sydney’s Northern Beaches with a $500 a day ice addiction and pot dependency which I needed to get myself to sleep each evening.
 Despite the severity of the situation, I had little idea how sick I was back then.

 I didn’t come because I had some spiritual awakening, I didn’t have a light-bulb moment, it was simply that the drugs stopped working.
 There is a saying in Narcotics Anonymous that “chemicals medicate pain.”
 For me, the drugs had long stopped medicating – the medicine had become my poison.

 I didn’t use ice to enhance my Saturday nights, I used so I wouldn’t think, feel or dream.
 For a while, the chemicals ticked those boxes.
 For a while, I thought I was the puppet master changing my world both instantly and dramatically.
 I didn’t notice that I had morphed into a slave to a substance I thought I needed more than oxygen.

 On my third night in rehab, during a medically supervised detox, I went into a psychotic fit of involuntary spasms.
 An ambulance was called and I was taken to Manly Hospital.
 The next few days were spent having brain scans to determine whether I was epileptic and was suffering fits.
 They proved negative, it was the beginning of my body detoxifying.

 Recovery isn’t always a straight line.
 I stayed clean for three hours after my first admission.
 After my second admission, I stayed clean for seven months before a single case of relapse.
 I came into my third admission after three months clean, and was sent back to rehab by my GP who said I was on the verge of a major relapse and needed to go somewhere safe.

 “The only courageous thing I did was ask for help and admit that if I had no idea how to stop using, maybe someone else did.”